ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/clickhouse-keeper-uuid.md

 This article describes how to use the built-in `{uuid}` macro setting to create unique entries in ClickHouse Keeper or ZooKeeper.
-Unique paths helps when creating and dropping tables frequently because this avoids having to wait several minutes for Keeper garbage collection to remove path entries as the old path is never reused.
+Unique paths helps when creating and dropping tables frequently because this avoids having to wait several minutes for Keeper garbage collection to remove path entries as each time a path is created a new `uuid` is used in that path; paths are never reused.

 ## Example Environment
 A three node cluster that will be configured to have ClickHouse Keeper